piscisaureus/owl2java/readme.markdown

 Generated classes have a number of static methods to load, delete, list and iterate over instances of a particular OWL class.
 The method names should be self-explaining; however some details may require explanation:

-*   The OntModel parameter is always optional; if not supplied, the default ontology set with *Factory.setDefaultOntology()* is used.
+*   The OntModel parameter is always optional; if not supplied, the default ontology set with *Factory.setDefaultModel()* is used.
 *   When creating an instance, the URI parameter may be omitted; an url for the instance will then be generated.
 *   Delete() is a static method and requires you to give it the url of the instance to be deleted.
 To remove an instance that has been 'wrapped' with get(), use the non-static remove() method.
 *   The iterate(), list() and count() methods optionally take a parameter named *direct*.
 When it is set to true, these functions consider only direct instances of this class, ignoring instances of subclasses.
 If *direct* is set to false or omitted, subclass instances are listed, iterated, counted too.